app-sre/signalfx-prometheus-exporter/docs/configuration.md

 # SignalFX Prometheus exporter configuration

-The configuration file is written in YAML format and adheres to the following schema.
+The configuration file is written in YAML format and adheres to the schema described below.

 Generic placeholders are defined as follows: